ckomop0x-archived-projects/message-bird-pwa/README.md

 # Message Bird

 Small application that allows to work with Message Bird SMS service.
+With ServiceWorker application also works offline (you can see cached messages).

 Try online:
 https://message-bird.herokuapp.com